natcap/invest.users-guide/source/coastal_protection.rst

 Once the method that will be used to create an initial bathymetry profile is selected, the Profile Generator will help you modify or add to the information contained in that transect in order to represent the site as accurately as possible.
 This is especially useful if you want to estimate the amount of erosion at your site and important backshore details are not captured in the elevation (DEM) or habitat (Polygon Shapefiles) inputs.
 The Profile Generator will also help you modify, smooth or remove portions of the profile to represent the effects of a management action under consideration (e.g., remove offshore portions that are too deep to affect wave heights or remove certain bathymetric features before conducting the analysis).

-In order to best use the Profile Generator, it is important that you are familiar with some terminology and typical values of backshore slopes, for different environments.
+In order to best use the Profile Generator, it is important that you are familiar with some terminology and typical values of backshore slopes for different environments.
 Figure 1 shows profiles of a typical beach and a coastal mangrove forest.
 After waves have propagated from deep water and broken in the nearshore, they reach the foreshore and/or backshore portion of the beach, or, if the water level is high enough, propagate through a marsh or a mangrove forest.
 Under normal conditions, for sandy beaches there is a relatively flat region between the Mean Lower Low and Mean Higher High (MHHW) water marks called the foreshore.
 The backshore (the region above MHHW) consists of a berm and, in temperate regions mostly, a sand dune.
 Berms can range in width from 10's of meters to having a very small or no width.
 In general, foreshore and backshore information cannot be obtained during standard hydrographic surveys.
-Also, we have found that although most DEM files have relatively good bathymetric information, intertidal and backshore elevations are often incorrect, unless they were measured during a detailed topographic survey effort.
+Also we have found that, although most DEM files have relatively good bathymetric information, intertidal and backshore elevations are often incorrect, unless they were measured during a detailed topographic survey effort.
 Mangrove forests are usually fronted by a tidal flat with an average slope of 1:1000 to 1:2000, and usually have a relatively monotonic profile whose slope varies between 1:200 to 1:600 (de Vos, 2004; Burger, 2005).
 In case you would like to measure foreshore and backshore profiles at your site, you can either use standard surveying methods, or follow the simple method in :ref:`cp-Appendix-A`.
-However, if you cannot conduct such a survey, you can use recommendation provided in this guide.
+However, if you cannot conduct such a survey, you can use the recommendations provided in this guide.

 .. figure 1